redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

         - choices: ['buslogic', 'lsilogic', 'lsilogicsas', 'paravirtual', 'sata', 'nvme']
         - description:
             - Type of disk controller.
-            - Set this type on not supported ESXi or VM hardware version will lead to failure in deployment.
+            - Setting this type on not supported ESXi or VM hardware version will lead to deployment failure.
             - If set to `sata` type, please make sure `controller_number` and `unit_number` do not conflict with sata values in `provison_vm_cdrom`.
     * controller_number:
         - type: int